 - If special equipment is necessary, the customer must supply the special equipment for the duration of the project.

-To make sure that the documentation conforms to the customer's expectations and that the documentation is accurate, the customer must approve each deliverable item.
-(The deliverable items are specified in the project proposal.)
+To make sure that the documentation conforms to the customer's expectations and that the documentation is accurate, the customer must approve each supplied item.
+(The supplied items are specified in the project proposal.)

 - TechScribe will supply a draft of the item to be approved.